ryanriopelle/blockchain_takehome/bigquery/test/README.md

     * Sorry, I hardcoded the location of the JSON secret file.
     * Also have an oauth test in the "<root>/bigquery/test/test_oauth_creds.py".
     * I will send the secret to you as well so you can run this all yourself if you would like.
+    * I added  - from mock import patch - to show how to mock data for unit tests.

 **Thanks for reviewing!!!  :)**